Quantcast

 The week of Jan.
-15-21, looking back in stretches of years divisible by five:
+15-21, looking back in five-year intervals:

 1937: Coach Dana X. Bible prepares to bolt to Texas.
 The future College Football Hall of Fame coach would compile a record of 63-31-3 there after going 50-15-7 at Nebraska.